Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 You’ll usually start to blow out your highlights in your JPEG file before it happens in your RAW file – even with a low-contrast film simulation like ETERNA.

-First, be sure that, in your SCREEN SET UP menu, you’ve enabled the JPEG preview.
+First, ensure that you’ve enabled the JPEG preview in your SCREEN SET-UP menu.
 Depending on your camera, you’ll want either

 - PREVIEW PIC EFFECT ON, or